-As the Director of the International Student Programs here at CCA, I am eager to introduce you to all that we have to offer.
+As the Director of the International Student Program here at CCA, I am eager to introduce you to all that we have to offer.
 I look forward to speaking with you about the opportunities that await you at CCA!

 International Student Program Director

 CCA IS SEEKING INTERNATIONAL STUDENTS WHO:

 - Are highly motivated academically and have a track record of being successful

 - Eagerly get involved in enrichment opportunities, including athletics, clubs and social activities

 - Are willing to grow in respect and understanding of people of different backgrounds, world cultures and values.

 CCA OFFERS INTERNATIONAL STUDENTS: